thomas-kiss/rebate_estimator/README.md

 # Grow Light Rebate Calculator

 A full-stack web application that estimates energy savings and incentives for grow light installations.
-Users can input fixture and energy details to calculate total PPF, kWh savings, and incentive amounts.
+Users can input fixture and energy details to calculate kWh savings and incentive amounts.

 ---